gortonator/bsds-6650/assignments-2021/Assignment-2.md

 1. The URL for your git repo.
 Create a new folder for your Assignment 2 server code
 1. A 1-2 page description of your server design.
 Include major classes, packages, relationships, how messages get sent/received, etc
 1. Test runs (command lines, RMQ management windows showing queue size, send/receive rates) for 64, 128 and 256 client threads
-1. Bonus Points - Results for a test with 512 client threads
+1. Results for a test with 512 client threads

 ## Grading:
 1. Server and consumer  implementations working (15 points)
 1. Server design description (5 points) - clarity of description, good design practies used
-1. Results (20 points) - throughput, different instances, basically describe and analyze what you did
+1. Results (15 points) - throughput, different instances, basically describe and analyze what you did
 1. Results of a successful run with 512 client threads (5 points)

-# Deadline: 10/27 11.59pm PST
+# Deadline: 3/11 11.59pm PST

 ## Addendum: Multithreading and RabbitMQ